rysummers/rysummers/README.md

 ## Introduction

 👋 Hi there!
 I'm Ryan, a finance-turned-biostatistician with a burning passion for leveraging data to improve healthcare outcomes and public policy.
-My journey has taken me from crunching numbers in the financial world to uncovering insights that can make a real difference in patients' lives.
+My journey has taken me from crunching numbers in the financial world to uncovering insights that are more meaningful and impactual to a greater number of people (other than people with deep pockets).

 ## My Path